By Dana Kim, Crypto Markets Analyst

 -

 Geothermal Resources International: This company has successfully implemented enhanced geothermal systems (EGS) in the western United States, producing a net increase of 100 megawatts.
-Their results underscore the technology’s scalability and long-term potential, moving geothermal energy to the forefront of viable renewable solutions.
+Their results underscore the technology’s scalability and long-term potential, moving geothermal energy to the forefront of viable renewable solutions, drawing parallels to developments in cryptocurrency governance.

 -